hyunwoo6321/B360M-DS3H/README.md

 - Audio : ALC887

 ## Current EFI versions
-- OpenCore : 0.7.6
+- OpenCore : 0.8.0
 - Clover : r5138

 ## Everything worked well while I was using(Opencore)

-## Opencore EFI will be updated every first monday of the month(opencore release date)

-## Clover EFI will be updated irregularly
+## EFIs will be updated irregularly

 ## You have to put SMBIOS data(Opencore: Serial Number, MLB, ROM, SystemUUID / Clover: BoardSerialNumber, SerialNumber, SmUUID) on your own

-## macOS BigSur(Both) and Monterey(Opencore Tested) is working well on this EFI
+## macOS BigSur(Clover Tested) and Monterey(Opencore Tested) are working well on this EFI